intiMRA/imra_code_blog/_posts/Date-Organization.md

 ---
 title: 'Date Organization In Swift'
-excerpt: 'If you are using DateFormatter and have inconsistent date formats throughout your app, that dates can be a little bit of a pain in iOS.
-Throughout my time developing Mobile applications for iOS, I have come across a problem with dates several times.
+excerpt: 'If you are using DateFormatter and have inconsistent date formats throughout your app, than you would that dates can be a little bit of a pain in iOS.
+Throughout my time developing Mobile applications for iOS, I have come across several problems with dates several times.
 They were all over the place!
-In this article I will talk about a way that I found very helpful to solve this issue.'
+In this article I will talk about a way that I found very helpful to solve the dates inconsistency issue.'
 coverImage: '${basePath}/assets/blog/date-organization/cover.jpeg'
 date: '2024-01-10T01:00:00Z'
 author: